CC Sabathia: 2013–2015: Seasons of struggle

-In 2013, Sabathia made his eighth consecutive Opening Day start (and fifth for the Yankees) on April 1 in an 8–2 loss against the Boston Red Sox.
+On April 1, 2013, Sabathia made his eighth consecutive Opening Day start (and fifth for the Yankees), allowing four earned runs in five innings in an 8–2 loss to the Boston Red Sox.
 On July 3, Sabathia collected his 200th career win against the Minnesota Twins.
 His season ended early due to a strained hamstring.
 He finished with a 14–13 record and a then-career-worst 4.78 ERA in 211 innings across 32 starts.

 Sabathia lost 40 lbs in 2013 and arrived at spring training in 2014 weighing 275 lbs.
 He admitted to crash dieting after a cousin of his died of heart disease in December 2012.
 His season was plagued by right knee difficulties.
 On July 16, it was announced that his season had ended.
 In only eight starts, Sabathia went 3–4 with a 5.28 ERA.
 He underwent knee surgery on July 23.

 In 2015, Sabathia reported to spring training weighing 305 lbs, as he believed his decreased weight had contributed to his poor and injury-shortened 2014 season.
 During a game against the Angels on June 7, 2015, Sabathia recorded his 2,500th career strikeout, becoming the 31st pitcher in MLB history to reach that milestone.

 Sabathia went on the disabled list on August 23, 2015, with right knee soreness.
 He had a 4–9 record with a 5.27 ERA in 24 games started to that point.
 He returned to the Yankees on September 9 wearing a knee brace.
 He pitched to a 2.17 ERA in five starts after returning, including winning the game that clinched the Yankees a playoff berth in the 2015 American League Wild Card Game.
 However, he missed that game after checking himself into an alcohol rehabilitation facility; the Yankees would go on to lose to the Houston Astros.
 Sabathia finished the season with a 6–10 record in 29 starts with a 4.73 ERA in 167 1/3 innings.